-aclocal tries to be smart about looking for new AC\DEFUNs in the files it scans.
-It also tries to copy the full text of the scanned file into aclocal.m4, including both '#' and 'dnl' comments.
+Putting the file that contains the macro definition into aclocal.m4 is usually done by copying the entire text of this file, including unused macro definitions as well as both '#' and 'dnl' comments.
 If you want to make a comment which will be completely ignored by aclocal, use '##' as the comment leader.